Norah Neilson Gray

 Norah Neilson Gray (16 June 1882 – 27 May 1931) was a Scottish artist of the Glasgow School.
 She first exhibited at the Royal Academy while still a student and then showed works regularly at the Paris Salon and with the Royal Academy of Scotland.
-She was a member of The Glasgow Girls whose paintings were exhibited in Kirkcudbright in July and August 2010.
+She was a member of The Glasgow Girls whose paintings were exhibited in Kirkcudbright during July and August 2010.

 Early life

-Gray was born at Carisbrook on West King Street in Helensburgh in 1882 to Norah Neilson, who was from a Falkirk auctioneering family, and George Gray, a Glasgow ship owner.
-She was first privately taught by two local art teachers, Misses Park and Ross, at a studio at Craigendoran, outside of Helensburgh.
-Gray and her family then moved to Glasgow in 1901 so she could attend the Glasgow School of Art until 1906.
-She trained under the Belgian Jean Delville and Fra Newbery.
+Gray was born at Carisbrook, West King Street in Helensburgh in 1882 to Norah Neilson, who was from a Falkirk auctioneering family, and George Gray, a Glasgow ship owner.
+She was first privately taught by two local art teachers, Misses Park and Ross, at a studio at Craigendoran, outside Helensburgh.
+Then in 1901, Gray moved with her family to Glasgow so that she could attend Glasgow School of Art (GSA) which she did until 1906.
+She trained under the Belgian artist Jean Delville and the Scottish painter Fra Newbery.
 In 1905, while still a student, Gray had her portrait of her sister Gerty accepted for display at the Royal Academy in London.
-She taught fashion-plate drawing at the school from 1906.
+She taught fashion-plate drawing at GSA from 1906.

 Gray also taught at St Columba's School, Kilmacolm which at the time was a girls' school.
 Gray was said to have been nicknamed "Purple Patch", because of her insistence that colours could be seen in shadows if you looked correctly.
-By 1910 Gray was regularly exhibiting portraits at the Royal Academy, the Royal Glasgow Institute of the Fine Arts and at the Paris Salon.
+By 1910, Gray was regularly exhibiting portraits at the Royal Academy, the Royal Glasgow Institute of the Fine Arts and at the Paris Salon.
 She had her own studio at Bath Street in Glasgow and held her first solo exhibition at Warneuke's Gallery in Glasgow.

-In 1914 Gray was elected a member of the Royal Scottish Society of Painters in Watercolour and illustrated a volume of work by Wordsworth.
+In 1914, Gray was elected a member of the Royal Scottish Society of Painters in Watercolour and illustrated a volume of work by Wordsworth.
 Gray adopted a pointillist technique for her 1914 painting, The Missing Trawler now in the collection of Kelvingrove Art Gallery and Museum.